taximanli/kotobade-asobou/README.md

 - Update the `MAX_WORD_LENGTH` variable in [src/constants/settings.ts](src/constants/settings.ts) to the desired length.
 - Update the `WORDS` array in [src/constants/wordlist.ts](src/constants/wordlist.ts) to only include words of the new length.
-- Update the `VALIDGUESSES` array in [src/constants/validGuesses.ts](src/constants/validGuesses.ts) arrays to only include words of the new length.
+- Update the `VALID_GUESSES` array in [src/constants/validGuesses.ts](src/constants/validGuesses.ts) arrays to only include words of the new length.

 ### How can I create a version in another language?